-For the purposes of the General Data Protection Regulation (GDPR), the Data Controller is the International Society of Arboriculture located in Illinois, USA, with a registered address at 2101 West Park Court, Champaign, IL 61821.
+For the purposes of the General Data Protection Regulation (GDPR), the Data Controller is the International Society of Arboriculture located in Georgia, USA, with a registered address at 270 Peachtree Street, NW Suite 1900, Atlanta, Georgia 30303.

 For questions relating to this Statement of Privacy for the purposes of GDPR, please contact ISA by email at email@example.com.

 How to Contact ISA

 If you have any questions or concerns about this Statement of Privacy, please contact us by clicking on “Contact Us” at the bottom of this page.

 Alternatively, you can contact us by phone at +1.678.367.0981, by sending an email to firstname.lastname@example.org, or by mail to ISA, Attn: Privacy, P.O.
 Box 191, Annapolis Junction, MD 20701.